alan-turing-institute/data-safe-haven-team/README.md

 - Matt Craddock

 Turing new starters with a `@turing.ac.uk` email should be able to find the email addresses of the above via Microsoft Outlook, if they have any queries.

+## Releases

+Follow the guidance on the [README of the Data Safe Haven repo](https://github.com/edwardchalstrey1/data-safe-haven#cake-releases).

+When ticking off the tasks on the release checklist issue you create, save all the logs it asks you to save in Sharepoint under `release_logs`.
+Copy the templates folder to your new release name and fill in the templates accordingly.
+You can use `markdown2pdf.sh` to build the PDF versions that get attached to the release.